martinopiaggi/Gambetto/README.md

 - Dual-Pawn Control: Maybe in specific levels, control two pawns simultaneously, adding a layer of complexity and strategy.
 - Rotating Rooms: Dynamic rooms that periodically rotate, altering paths and challenges.

+### Level Design
+Levels will be formed by a succession of rooms each with different challenges and hazards, rooms are made of chess board style tiles and are surrounded by a foggy void.
+Rooms exhibit unique, irregular shapes and may incorporate openings within their design.
+Distinct levels are set apart by alterations in tile patterns, lighting, and fog effects, presenting varying colors to immerse players in diverse environments.
+Within each room, adversaries are strategically positioned, and players will find checkpoints to return to upon death.

+## User Interface
+The main menu will double as the level selection interface, offering players a side view of rooms that exhibit characteristics related to each level, similar to the design seen in the game Smash Hit. [title](https://www.youtube.com/watch?v=8Sb8wIWeM2E)

+The in-game user interface will maintain a minimalistic design, featuring only a select few elements, including a pause button and a timer that tracks the elapsed time within the level.

 ## Characters